openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Distribute and assign sample units to interpreters
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 As coordinator, you will decide on a fraction of sample units to be assessed multiple times by all interpreters for cross-checking.
-Using approximately 2.5% of plots for cross-checks is a good starting point.
-The samples that are duplicated should have a unique identification, and/or be recorded in some way.
+Using approximately 2.5 percent of plots for cross-checks is a good starting point.
+The samples that are duplicated should have a unique identification and/or be recorded in some way.

 .. note::

-    Note that we'll discuss this aspect of quality management in Part 4, so don't worry about that at this time.
+    We will discuss this aspect of quality management in Part 4.

 The coordinator should then allocate sample units to interpreters based on some system.
-Allocation modalities are the modalities by which sample units are allocated to each interpreter e.g. randomly, following experience in a specific area.
+Allocation modalities are the modalities by which sample units are allocated to each interpreter (e.g. randomly), following experience in a specific area.

 .. tip::